Temporal Graph Pattern Machine: Temporal Graph Pattern Machine

 \textbf{Sampling Substructures via Temporal Random Walks.} A key challenge in constructing interaction patches lies in how to systematically tokenize evolving relational structures into sequences of substructures.
 Direct enumeration or matching of subgraphs is computationally prohibitive~\cite{sun2012match,zhao2025controllable} and requires a predefined substructure vocabulary~\cite{wang2024gft}.
 However, a suitable tokenization mechanism should remain efficient and scalable as temporal graphs evolve, and meanwhile preserve diverse substructures and temporal dependencies.
 Temporal random walk sampling naturally satisfies these principles by approximating substructure matching through scalable time-aware stochastic traversal.
 As a result, we propose to construct interaction patches using \emph{temporally biased random walks}.
 These walks provide a scalable approximation to atomic evolution patterns while bypassing the need for explicit substructure enumeration \cite{nguyen2018continuous}.
 Moreover, they naturally encode both historical dependencies and structural relations within a unified sequential representation.

 For each interaction $(v, v', t')$, we generate a set of contextualized walks rooted at node $v'$.
 To avoid data leakage, ensure pattern diversity, and preserve contextual dependency, the sampling process follows two principles: (1) \emph{Retrospective sampling}: all sampled edges are considered as undirected edges and must have timestamps earlier than $t'$; and (2) \emph{Temporal recency bias}: edges closer to $t'$ are assigned higher sampling priority, following the time-decay assumption widely adopted in dynamic processes~\cite{hawkes1971spectra,kalman1960new}.
-Unlike traditional chronologically monotonic temporal walks~\cite{wanginductive,nguyen2018continuous}, this design relaxes strict causal ordering and allows the model to capture composite temporal dependencies.
+Unlike traditional chronologically monotonic temporal walks~\cite{wanginductive,nguyen2018continuous}, we relax strict causal ordering and allow more complex temporal dependencies.

 Formally, let $\mathcal{T}: \mathcal{E} \rightarrow \mathbb{R}^+$ denote the edge timestamp mapping function.
 Given an anchor interaction $(v, v', t')$, a temporally biased random walk $w$ of length $L$ is defined as a node sequence $w=(v_0,v_1,\dots,v_L)$ with $v_0=v'$, generated by the following Markov process: